cujomalainey/antplus-arduino/README.md

 ## Support ANT+ Profiles

 This library aims to support all ANT+ devices.
 This goal will take time but its an attainable one.
-Check out the [wiki](https://github.com/cujomalainey/antplus-arduino/wiki/Profile-Support) for the list of profiles implemented and their versions.
+Check out the [wiki](https://github.com/cujomalainey/antplus-arduino/wiki/Profile-Support) for the list of profiles implemented and their verions.

 ## Installation